BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- Shared tasklists/tasks

 SOLVED:
+			|-> Read of: users
+				- differentiation of user and adminUser
+			- Login procedure == recognition of admin upon login ( check email AND password from backend )
 	- task completion:
 		- does not change color
 			- ( how to overwrite written/saved(to database) color property )